-Most of the control of ZEPLAY can be accessed from the transport controls shown in figure 8.28 on the next page.
+Most of the control of ZEPLAY can be accessed from the transport controls shown in figure 4.28.
 The buttons in this section are represented on the physical controller that is included with ZEPLAY, with the exception of the Record button.